-- New York University in London (NYUL) operates under the awarding powers and academic standards of New York University (NYU).
+1 New York University in London (NYUL) operates under the awarding powers and academic standards of New York University (NYU).
 NYU is accredited in the USA by the Middle States Commission on Higher Education.
 All NYUL students are working toward NYU degrees.
 Therefore, the ultimate responsibility for the setting and maintenance of academic standards offered at NYUL rests with NYU, as the awarding body.
 NYUL works closely with the Office of Global Programs (OGP) and the relevant schools of the university to deliver semester, year-long, and summer courses in a wide range of subjects.
-Centralised policies on all aspects of programme delivery, including pedagogy, staff opportunities, and student experience, are adopted and used effectively. - NYUL has opportunities to input on how best to implement central university policies, for instance by adapting academic content and student life to the local cultural context.
+Centralised policies on all aspects of programme delivery, including pedagogy, staff opportunities, and student experience, are adopted and used effectively.

+2 NYUL has opportunities to input on how best to implement central university policies, for instance by adapting academic content and student life to the local cultural context.
 Expanding partnerships within the London professional and academic network is one of three strategic priorities.
-[Self-evaluation doc, p.
-2; see detailed information on partnerships below].
-A further priority is the commitment to enhance the student experience, for example by integrating innovative technologies and resources to support academic excellence [Self-evaluation doc, p.
-3].
-Staff and students testify to the robustness of technological support provided both locally and from headquarters [Meetings 2 and 5].
-This includes tools aimed at safeguarding academic integrity, which is communicated to students from orientation [135] and confirmed by both senior and teaching staff [Meetings 3 and 5].
+A further priority is the commitment to enhance the student experience, for example by integrating innovative technologies and resources to support academic excellence.
+Staff and students testify to the robustness of technological support provided both locally and from headquarters.
+This includes tools aimed at safeguarding academic integrity, which is communicated to students from orientation and confirmed by both senior and teaching staff.
 The effective use of artificial intelligence is addressed as good practice under Principle 11.
-Both central administration and individual schools are involved in setting guidelines on academic integrity [075]. - NYUL adheres to NYU's Global Academic Policy, which includes guidelines on paper submission, grading, and academic honesty [111].
+Both central administration and individual schools are involved in setting guidelines on academic integrity.

+3 NYUL adheres to NYU's Global Academic Policy, which includes guidelines on paper submission, grading, and academic honesty.
 There is a strong collaborative engagement between NYUL and NYU to ensuring that quality and standards are maintained.
 There is effective use of student data and evaluation feedback, and staff participation at global pedagogic events.
-[Meetings 1, 3, 4, 6 and 7] Students confirm that their teaching and learning is orientated to US systems, with a process of continuous assessment, the use of US terminology in classes, and regularity of meetings with New York based advisors.
+Students confirm that their teaching and learning is orientated to US systems, with a process of continuous assessment, the use of US terminology in classes, and regularity of meetings with New York based advisors.
 This approach is similar for both semester students and the year long Stern First-Year in London programme.

-[M2] - There is ample evidence of regular visits by NYU staff to the London campus, which helps ensure continuity in both academic delivery and institutional support and providing a wider academic perspective.
-[066, 069, 171, 194, M2, M5] This engagement includes visits by the Board of Trustees, [124] the Faculty Director of the College of Arts and Science Core Curriculum [151], and regular visits by the Assistant Vice-President for Academic Planning.
-[NYUL R007 EOR Post FTM Request for additional documentation" document, p.
-6 henceforth R007, and Meetings 1, 3, 5, and 7] Staff in London meet regularly to discuss academic planning both at academic meetings and senior management levels [M5, M7, and 195].
+4 There is ample evidence of regular visits by NYU staff to the London campus, which helps ensure continuity in both academic delivery and institutional support and providing a wider academic perspective.
+This engagement includes visits by the Board of Trustees, the Faculty Director of the College of Arts and Science Core Curriculum, and regular visits by the Assistant Vice-President for Academic Planning.
+Staff in London meet regularly to discuss academic planning both at academic meetings and senior management levels.